 VDOT's central office and district offices have a responsibility to review and validate inspection reports and inventory data.
 Discrepancies found during the field and office reviews performed by district and central office personnel are documented in a written report and shared with all parties involved.
-The central office conducted its annual QA review on each of the nine district bridge inspection programs during FY2021.
+The central office conducted its annual QA review on each of the nine district bridge inspection programs during FY2022.
 A review of load ratings for a sample of bridges was a key component of the QA reviews.
-In addition, underwater inspection QA/QC field reviews are scheduled by the Central Office Underwater Inspection Coordinator.
-Central Office underwater inspection QA/QC was not performed during this time period due to pandemic-related travel restrictions.